sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  “nābhūtvā . nām”.
 How is that?
 There is manifestation of only those that exist (and not of something that does not).

- Therefore there is absolute cessation of the latent-impressions in their manifested [form](http://॑# "This is in keeping with the 'satkāryavāda' of the school.");whereas, though existing in the form of guṇas by not being able to produce effects, there is no danger of the absence of kaivalya[^582].
+ Therefore there is absolute cessation of the latent-impressions in their manifested form[^846];whereas, though existing in the form of guṇas by not being able to produce effects, there is no danger of the absence of kaivalya[^582].

 [^582]: "As the potency to give rise to repeated births is no more there, kaivalya comes into being, though they are therein the form of the guṇas."

+[^846]: "This is in keeping with the 'satkāryavāda' of the school."

 **ते व्यक्तसूक्ष्मा गुणात्मानः॥१३॥**